 Scope and syllabus

-This course includes both African writing and work from the African Diaspora.
-The course aims to explore debates which have emerged around contemporary African literature and examines the establishment of an African literary tradition.
+This module includes both African writing and work from the African Diaspora.
+The module aims to explore debates which have emerged around contemporary African literature and examines the establishment of an African literary tradition.

 Among the topics covered are:

 - questions relating to an indigenous African aesthetic

 - the interaction of written literature with oral art forms

 - nationalism and literature; gender and writing in the African context